 What is Blind Soccer?

 Blind Soccer, or Blind Football, is an internationally recognised sport played at the Paralympics.
 It is played outdoors by vision impaired athletes on a 42m x 22m pitch with side kickboards.
 There are two teams of five; four outfield players and a goalkeeper.

-Blind Sports & Recreation Victoria is proud to run a league for blind football with the support of Football Federation Victoria and Social Goal, kicking off again on Sunday 21 August and running until Sunday 23 October 2016.
+Blind Sports & Recreation Victoria is proud to run a league for blind football with the support of Football Federation Victoria and Social Goal, There will be various soccer events and competitions throughout 2017, beginning in February and running through until December.

 The Victorian B-League is the first of its kind in Australia and offers two competitions for blind and vision impaired footballers.

 Check out this video: Blind Football B-League – an Australian first!